nullibrew/openamneouniversalcondition/README.md

 ## Trying the Neo Universal Condition

-Set up and install Neo4j graph db and create appropriate nodes and relationships, so that allow/deny access can be mapped to a true or false from a Cypher-language query.
+Install and configure Neo4j graph db and create appropriate nodes and relationships, so that allow/deny access can be mapped to a true/false return value from a Cypher-language query.
+Also set up an Apache web server, say accessible via "http://www.example.com:80", which and index.html page as a resource for testing purposes.

 Using OpenAM policy editor, create a policy in the "iPlanetAMWebAgentService" of the top level realm that allows HTTP GET access to `"http://www.example.com:80/*"` and that makes use of the Neo Universal Condition.